luongngochuy1903/LiveCodeExecution---Edtronaut-test/README.md

 | `FAILED` | Execution failed after exhausting all retries, or an unrecoverable error occurred | Yes |
 | `TIMEOUT` | Execution exceeded the 10-second time limit | Yes |

-`COMPLETED` does **not** mean the user's code was correct — it means the execution infrastructure ran the code successfully and captured its output.
-A Python `SyntaxError` produces `COMPLETED` with a non-zero `exit_code` and the error message in `stderr`.

 ---

 ### Idempotency Handling

 #### Prevent duplicate execution runs

-Each call to `POST /code-sessions/{id}/run` creates a **new** `CodeExecution` record with a fresh UUID.
+Each call to `POST /code-sessions/{id}/run` creates a new `CodeExecution` record with a fresh UUID.
 There is no deduplication based on code content — if the user clicks Run twice, two executions are created and both run.
 However, a rate limit of 10 executions per session per minute prevents abuse.

 The Redis push only happens once per execution record, inside the `afterCommit()` callback.
 If the transaction rolls back (e.g. a constraint violation), the push never occurs and no orphaned job exists in Redis.